Dramatherapy

 Systemic Family Therapy

-Recognising the importance of supporting the network around the student, the systemic family therapy team - consisting of a systemic family therapist and a family practitioner—offer therapeutic support to parents and carers.
+Recognising the importance of supporting the network around the student, systemic family therapy offers therapeutic support to parents and carers.
 By helping parents and carers to think about how the family fits together, the team can help facilitate ways of better understanding one another and the ways they communicate with each other.
 We know that the families connected to the school are often manging greater complexities and challenges than most.
-We offer a non-judgemental space where we understand that families are doing the best they can at that point in time.
+We offer a non-judgemental space where we understand that families are doing the best they can at any given point in time.
 Our family therapist also offers interventions based on Theraplay and Non-Violent Resistance.

 Family Counselling

-The family team also offer Counselling to parents or carers, to talk about and explore their worries, concerns and experiences.
+Counselling is also available to parents or carers, to talk about and explore their worries, concerns and experiences.
 Person Centred counselling is a humanistic approach encouraging parents and carers to bring their own issues to sessions.
 Counselling is person led, offering a non-judgmental safe space, empathic understanding, and guidance.
 Sessions support parents and carers to explore their own issues, feelings, beliefs, behaviours, and worldview.
 This can help clients to become more self-aware, achieve greater independence, and to discover personal solutions to their problems.

 Clinical Psychology